 2) In the Target text box, add “-tcp” to the end.
 Then click OK.

 3) Double click the shortcut to launch Steam, and then see if this method solves your problem.

-You should check the status of your network connection carefully when you encounter the Steam connection error.
-Check if your computer can connect to the Internet normally and if your network hardware, like network adapter, router and modem, can function well.
-Note that if you have changed the configurations of your network recently, it is suggested that you change them back.
+You should check the status of your network connection carefully when having this Steam connection issue.
+Check if your computer can access the Internet and if your network hardware, like network adapter, router and modem, can function well.

 It is also possible that there are faulty files in Steam that lead to the could not connect to Steam network error.
 You can completely uninstall your program and then reinstall it and see if this resolves your problem.

 1) If you have used your Steam Client to download games or applications, you may need to back them up.
 Navigate to where you installed Steam.
 Find a folder called Steamapps and move it with all its content out of the Steam directory to a safe place.

 2) Press Win and R keys on your keyboard at the same time to invoke the Run box.
 Then type “control” and press Enter.